-Each September since 1991, the scientific community have gathered to award to celebrate the obscure, strange and sometime just the pure weird.
+Each September since 1991, the scientific community have gathered to celebrate the obscure, strange and sometimes just the pure weird.
 Organised by the Annals of improbable research, the Ig Nobel awards recognizes that while some discoveries may at first appear trivial, you can never quite know where they might one day lead.

 Other notable recipients include Marc-Antone Fardin who posed the age-old question, how fluid is a cat.
 Fardins study published in the Rheology Bulletin in 2014 speculated on the “Deborah number” which is used to measure the fluidity of materials.
 Essentially, it is the amount of time it would take a material to flow under certain conditions, such as an angled surface.

 The ceremony also recognized Jean-Pierre Royet for his work which identified the area of the brain associated with disgust in cheese.
 In their study published in Frontiers of Human Neuroscience, Jean-Pierre and his team studied the cerebral processes of food aversion using fMRI, a technique that allows for the real-time study of the brain by measuring the change in blood flow to parts of the brain.
 They found that regions of the brain in the basal ganglia were more activated in participants who disliked cheese.

 Other winners for this year include a GP from the UK, who received the anatomy prize for solving the riddle of why old men have such large ears (you can blame gravity for that), and a study conducted by a Korean student into the dynamics of liquid-sloshing, to learn what happens when a person walks backwards while carrying a cup of coffee.